Eureka O'Hara

 Eureka, also known as Eureka O'Hara and Eureka!, is the stage name of Eureka D. Huggard (born August 26, 1990), an American drag queen and reality television personality.
 Eureka rose to prominence competing on the ninth and tenth seasons of RuPaul's Drag Race.
 She was removed from the ninth season due to a knee injury, becoming the first contestant in the history of the show to be sent home due to injury; she was then given an automatic berth to season 10, where she placed as runner-up.
 In 2021, Eureka competed on the sixth season of RuPaul's Drag Race All Stars, where she once more placed as a runner-up.
+In 2024, she competed on the second season of Canada's Drag Race: Canada vs. the World.

-Since 2020, Eureka has co-hosted We're Here on HBO alongside fellow Drag Race contestants Bob the Drag Queen and Shangela.
-The series has received acclaim from critics.
+From 2020 to 2022, Eureka co-hosted We're Here on HBO alongside fellow Drag Race contestants Bob the Drag Queen and Shangela.
+The series received acclaim from critics.

 Early life and education

 Huggard was born August 26, 1990, in Bristol, Tennessee, and started performing in drag at the club New Beginnings.
-She chose the drag name Eureka for its phonetic similarity to their mother's given name, Ulrike, and the last name O'Hara from the Gone with the Wind character Scarlett O'Hara.
+She chose the drag name Eureka for its phonetic similarity to her mother's given name, Ulrike, and the last name O'Hara from the Gone with the Wind character Scarlett O'Hara.

 Eureka's drag mother is Jacqueline St. James, a former winner of the Miss Gay USofA at Large competition.
-Eureka won the National title for anti-bullying organization as Miss Don't H8 DIVA and was awarded Hall of Fame.
+Eureka won the National title for anti-bullying organization as Miss Don't H8 DIVA and awarded Hall of Fame.
 Prior to her appearance on RuPaul's Drag Race, Eureka had participated in the drag pageantry system.
 She withdrew from East Tennessee State University to compete on the show.